-Line 27 - Complete Illinois Schedule B if you have partners who are subject to replacement tax.
-Illinois Schedule B, Column D, Line 7 represents the share of distributable income or loss that is to be added to or subtracted from base income.
+Line 27 - Complete Illinois Schedule B. Illinois Schedule B, Column D, Line 7 represents the share of distributable income or loss that is to be added to or subtracted from base income.
 If the total amount on Line 7 is a positive amount, write that amount on Line 27.
-If the total amount on Line Schedule B, Line 7 is negative, leave Line 27 blank and see the instructions for Line 21.
-For more information see Illinois Schedule B and Instructions.
+If the total amount on Schedule B, Line 7 is negative, leave Line 27 blank and see the instructions for Line 21.
+For more information, see the Illinois Schedule B Instructions following these Specific Instructions.
 Attach Illinois Schedule B to your Form IL-1065.

-Line 28 - Write the Enterprise Zone or River Edge Redevelopment Zone Dividend subtraction from Illinois Schedule 1299-A, Step 1, Line 7.
+Line 28 - Write the River Edge Redevelopment Zone Dividend subtraction from Illinois Schedule 1299-A, Step 1, Line 3.

-Line 29 - Write the High Impact Business Dividend subtraction from Illinois Schedule 1299-A, Step 1, Line 10.
+Line 29 - Write the High Impact Business Dividend subtraction from Illinois Schedule 1299-A, Step 1, Line 6.

-ENote→ You must attach Illinois Schedule 1299-A to your Form IL-1065 if you have an amount on Line 28 or Line 29.
+=Note You must attach Illinois Schedule 1299-A, Tax Subtractions and Credits, to your Form IL-1065 if you have an amount on Line 28 or Line 29.